Broncos turn to Te'o to end NRL struggles - Shepparton News

 "I thought he trained very well on Sunday ... although he hasn't played rugby league for some time, we believe that he can do a job off the bench for us."

-As well as Te'o's return, Seibold confirmed Corey Oates will shift from the wing to the back row with David Fifita (knee) and Alex Glenn (leg cut) both injured and Tavita Pangai Jnr still suspended.
+As well as Te'o's return, Seibold confirmed Corey Oates will shift from the wing to the back-row with David Fifita (knee) and Alex Glenn (leg cut) both injured and Tevita Pangai still suspended.

 "Obviously an opportunity this week to try and turn our performance around," Seibold said.